 This resource page provides information about attention and ADHD that may help you understand your experiences and improve your performance.

 At the Carruth Center, we hope to assist students in enhancing their college experience.
-Our staff includes counselors, psychologists, psychiatrists, and a board-certified neurofeedback therapist who are experienced in working with students with ADHD and other cognitive concerns.
-For more information on our services, please visit our website or call to schedule an appointment (304) 293-4431.
+Our staff includes counselors and psychologists who are experienced in working with students with ADHD and other cognitive concerns.
+For more information on our services, please call to schedule an appointment (304) 293-4431.

 What is ADHD?

 ADHD is a “persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development” and is “inconsistent with the developmental level and negatively impacts directly on social and academic/occupational activities.”
 (1)

 ADHD is a neurodevelopment disorder, meaning that symptoms begin in childhood.
 There is also research to support the persistence of childhood symptoms or the onset of symptoms in adulthood.
 (2, 3) According to the American Psychological Association, ADHD now ranks among the most common mental health disorders in adults.
 (1)

 Perhaps you have also heard of “ADD” or Attention Deficit Disorder.
 “ADD” and “ADHD” are often used to refer to the same disorder.
 ADD is an outdated term that is no longer used in clinical settings.
 ADHD is now the appropriate term for people who have symptoms of inattention, hyperactivity-impulsivity, or both.